- Collaborative Divorce

 - Divorce and Family Law Appeals

-http://alvinghamvillage.co.uk/admin/diy.asp This is perhaps the more common perception of child custody, and refers to the general day-to-day care for the child.
+http://alvinghamvillage.co.uk/admin/diy.asp This is perhaps the most common perception of child custody, and refers to the general day-to-day care for the child.
 Parents with physical custody take care of the child’s routine needs like clothing, food, and transportation.
 In almost all cases the child will live with the parent granted physical custody.
 The other parent will be given visitation rights and shared legal custody in common cases.
 Visitation rights give the parent without physical child custody specific dates with their children.
 For example the agreement could be every other weekend, and division of holidays, and summer vacation days.
 Generally, if a parent has sole physical custody, he or she will receive child support from the other parent.
 There are other physical custody agreement your child custody attorney can hep you work out.
 Contact our compassionate and experienced child custody attorney today.

 Legal custody refers to a parent’s right to be involved in and to make major decisions regarding the child’s upbringing.
 It also grants a parent the right to be involved in decisions regarding the child’s religion and practice, the type and location of education, and health care.
 If the custody agreement isn’t being followed by each parent matters can be taken back to court.
 Although the court session will not result in fines or jail time, there may still be fees with hiring an attorney.
 The relationship between parents may also get more complicated and possibly worsen.
 While it is rare that a parent will not receive at least joint legal custody, a history of domestic abuse or a parent’s inability to cooperate with the other parent can prevent an award of joint legal.
 The child’s best interests must be kept in mind when trying to gain sole legal custody.
 Your child custody attorney will help you figure out what custody agreement arrangement is best for your family.